Updated 16 September 2022

 Grant Thornton Ireland wants to protect the privacy of our clients and all third parties whose data we process in the course of our professional engagements.
 In the conduct of providing our professional services to clients, we may need to collect and use personal data about their directors, shareholders, partners, trustees, clients or customers or their employees, agents or contractors, which we will hold as a controller under the Data Protection Act 2018.

 Please read the following statement; it will help you to understand how we use your personal data.

-In this privacy statement “we”, “our”, and “us” refers to Grant Thornton Ireland, the partnership, and the following legal entities through which we provide our services: Grant Thornton Financial & Taxation Consultants Limited; Grant Thornton Business Advisory Services Limited; Grant Thornton Corporate Finance Limited; Grant Thornton Consulting Limited; Grant Thornton Corporate Finance Limited; Grant Thornton Financial Counseling Limited; Grant Thornton Debt Solutions Limited, Madison Property Management Services Limited and Grant Thornton Pensioneer Trustees Limited.
-The entity that controls your personal data will depend on which entity has been engaged to provide the service to you or our client.
-You can contact all of these entities using the contact details set out below.
+In this privacy statement “we”, “our”, and “us” refers to Grant Thornton Ireland.
+Grant Thornton Ireland is one of several partnerships under Irish Law trading as Grant Thornton and the following legal entities: Grant Thornton (NI) LLP; Grant Thornton Financial & Taxation Consultants Limited; Grant Thornton Business Advisory Services Limited; Grant Thornton Corporate Finance Limited; Grant Thornton Consulting Limited; Grant Thornton Financial Counselling Limited; Grant Thornton Debt Solutions Limited; Grant Thornton Pensioner Trustees Limited; Grant Thornton Limited (Isle of Man) and Grant Thornton (Gibraltar) Limited.

 What personal data do we collect?